botgonbayar/Active-Directory-Series/README.md

-# Active Directory Lab – Windows Server 2025
+# Active Directory Project – Windows Server 2025

 This repository contains the technical implementation of my multi-part Active Directory lab series, originally published on Medium.
 The lab simulates a modern enterprise Windows environment using: